elbongurk/Cloudup-iOS/README.md

 # Cloudup for iOS

-Displays recent items for your Cloudup streams.
+Proof of concept iOS app for displaying recent items for your Cloudup streams.
 Allows you to get more information on each item as well as to delete items.
 Optional push notification for newly synced items.

 __Note__: This software is *not* produced or endorced by Automattic Inc., the owners of Cloudup.